badabingbreda/bb-livepreview/README.md

 Activate the plugin from the Plugins menu.

 Two buttons will show at the left of the screen whenever you are in the Beaver Builder Editor.
 Top is preview-toggle, lower is Quicksave.

+Version:
+1.1.4	removed a typo in the css
+1.1.2	Made none-theme specific (left that one in) 1.1.0	Initial version